GuVAnj8Gv3RJ/NeosAccountDownloader/README.md

 ## Can I run this app for multiple users at the same time?
 Yes, but if you do this, you'll need to use two separate folders which we do not recommend.
 You may also breach some rate limits Neos has in place on its cloud infrastructure.

+## Do subsequent downloads, re-download assets?
+For assets, we skip downloading them if an existing asset is found.
+This makes many downloads incremental rather than starting from scratch.

 # Known Issues